Non-qualified annuities: What they are & how they work

 • Non-qualified annuities are funded with after-tax dollars, so any money invested in them won’t reduce your taxable income.

-• This type of annuity has no contribution limits, but if your needs change and you have to surrender your policy or withdraw money past certain limits, you could face high fees.
+• This type of annuity has no contribution limits per the IRS, but if your needs change and you have to surrender your policy or withdraw money past certain limits, you could face high fees.

 • If you’re a high earner who’s already fully taking advantage of any qualified annuity plans available to you and looking to invest more, consider a non-qualified annuity.